DarthAV/DarthAV.github.io/README.md

 ### Deployment

-This website is deployed using GitHub pages.
-Updating the website is as simple as pushing changes to the `main` branch and running `npm run deploy`.
+This website is deployed using GitHub Actions.
+The deployment pipeline is triggered automatically whenever changes are pushed to the `main` branch.
+The pipeline builds the project and deploys it to GitHub Pages.
+No manual steps are required.